 The MAC Sublayer is further divided into an MLD Uupper MAC sublayer and an MLD Llower MAC sublayer.
 The MLD Uupper MAC sublayer (MLD) performs functionalities that are common across all links, and the MLD Llower MAC sublayer (shared with an AP or STA affiliated with the MLD) performs functionalities that are local to each link.
 Some of the functionalities require joint processing of both the MLD Uupper MAC sublayer and MLD Llower MAC sublayers.

-An AP MLD always operates in cooperation with more than one affiliated APs, one for each physical link.
+An AP MLD always operates in cooperation with one or more affiliated APs, one for each physical link.
 The MLD lower MAC sublayer components implement link-specific functions which operate independently of the lower MAC in other affiliated APs, and are shared between each affiliated AP and the AP MLD operations.
 Some behaviors of MLO require the use one or more affiliated APs’ upper MAC components.
-In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, and traffic to or from any non-MLD non-AP STAs.
+In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, and traffic to or from any non-AP STAs (which are not capable of MLO).
 The high-level structure of an AP MLD along with its affiliated APs is shown in Figure 4-30c.

 Figure 4-30c – High-level architecture for AP MLD with affiliated APs

 The non-AP MLD reference model includes the MLD upper MAC sublayer and MLD lower MAC sublayers (one for each link).
-The single upper MAC within a non-AP MLD can operate at any given time in either MLD mode over multiple lower MAC and PHY pairs, or as a non-MLD non-AP STA using only one set of lower MAC and PHY for association to a a non-MLD AP.
+The single upper MAC within a non-AP MLD can operate at any given time in either MLO over multiple lower MAC and PHY pairs, or as a (non-MLO) non-AP STA using only one set of lower MAC and PHY for association to a a non-MLD AP.
 A single Supplicant on the non-AP MLD manages the PKTSA, and multiple group key security associations (one set per link).
 The reference architecture is shown in Figure 4-29d.

 Figure 4-30d – High-level architecture for non-AP MLD with affiliated STAs